supervitas/babel-throw-error-uglifier/Readme.md

+throw new Error('big error message') to throw 0
+==========

 Babel plugin for replacing throwing errors with strings to throw 0, for better minification, can be used with webpack or gulp
-==========

 Install
 -------